Skip to main content

 Neil Buick Corporation d/b/a Neil IsuzuMedford1Layoff

-The largest notice was filed by Intrepid Sea, Air and Space Museum at its New York facility, reporting 179 affected workers.
+The most significant filing came from Intrepid Sea, Air and Space Museum at its New York facility, reporting 179 affected workers.
 Home Market Foods, Inc. Freezer Queen division followed with 170 workers.

 Trend & Outlook